johnamarante/markdowns/hougoumont1815.md

 #### 3.3.
 Prohibited Actions
 - **Artillery Firing into Melee**: Artillery units are prohibited from firing into ongoing melee engagements to prevent friendly fire casualties.

+#### 3.4.
+Flanking
+- A unit is considered flanked if attacked from the side or rear.
+- Flanked units must take an immediate morale check with a -3 modifier.
+- Flanking attacks bypass cover bonuses for the flanked unit.

 ### 4. Melee
 #### 4.1.
 Melee Engagement
 - Each figure rolls a D20.